Goodbye old world. Goodbye to what came before. Goodbye ‘aph,’ my old friend, you odd little sea turtle. We certainly had some good moments.

 Everything past is a lie.
 I was never a sociable, reasonable pragmatist.
 I am a recluse, a hermit, a bloated old crank.
 Indeed, I’ve long been ready to retire to my mountains.

 Everything hard is a lie.
-I have worked hard to make myself centrist, but it has never been my nature.
+I have worked hard to project a voice in the commons, but it has never been my nature.
 Indeed, it is far too much work for my lazy soul.

 Everything lazy is a lie.
 What is lazy sits still.
 It does not work.
 But the truth always does what is necessary.
 Indeed, whatever works is necessary.